Pathology Residency Clinical Training

 Our PGY-2 residents spend three four-week blocks in surgical pathology, similar to the PGY-1 subspecialty rotation but with more responsibilities.
 The four-week autopsy rotation is paired with neuropathology, where residents gain exposure to all neuropathology frozen sections and sign out cases with the neuropathologist.

-A four-week cytology rotation is spent at Bellevue, where residents focus on gynecologic cytology and perform hands-on fine-needle aspiration procedures.
-A four-week forensic pathology rotation at the New York City Medical Examiner Office of Queens exposes residents to various forensic pathology cases and daily didactic lectures.
+A four-week cytopathology rotation is spent between Tisch Hospital and Bellevue, where residents focus on gynecologic cytopathology and perform hands-on fine-needle aspiration procedures.
+Residents have a choice between a four-week or two-week forensic pathology rotation at the New York City Medical Examiner Office of Queens, which exposes residents to various forensic pathology cases and daily didactic lectures.
+Residents who elect for two weeks of forensic pathology choose a two-week surgical pathology subspecialty elective.

-PGY-2 residents continue to gain a foundation in clinical pathology by participating in eight-week clinical chemistry, hematology, and microbiology rotations.
-Residents gain additional clinical expertise in these laboratories through assigned virtual MediaLab modules, presentations, and one-on-one didactic sessions with the lab directors.
+PGY-2 residents continue to gain a foundation in clinical pathology by participating in four-week clinical chemistry and hematology rotations and eight weeks in microbiology.
+Residents gain additional clinical expertise in these laboratories through assigned virtual MediaLab modules, presentations, multidisciplinary conferences, and one-on-one didactic sessions with the lab directors.
 Residents also spend four weeks in the hematopathology service at Tisch Hospital.

 Postgraduate Year 3

-Residents also spend four weeks in immunology, four weeks in cytogenetics, and two weeks in clinical pathology management (CPM) rotations learning important lab director skills in evidence-based practice, instrument validation, and laboratory mathematical statistics.
-During the four-week rotation in immunohistochemistry, PGY-3 residents perform validation studies of new antibodies.
+Residents also spend four weeks in immunology, hematology, and chemistry.
+During a four-week rotation in immunohistochemistry, PGY-3 residents perform validation studies of new antibodies.
 Trainees are also involved in performing internal lab self-inspections and have opportunities to travel for off-site inspections with the College of American Pathologists.

 Postgraduate Year 4

-Now that residents are almost ready to start a career in pathology, PGY-4 trainees begin to practice as junior-level attendings with no grossing, or specimen prosection, responsibilities.
+Now that residents are almost ready to start a career in pathology, PGY-4 trainees begin to practice as junior-level attendings.
 Residents are comfortable writing complete surgical pathology reports that are reviewed by their service attendings, who provide them with feedback.
-Residents independently work up their cases with acceptable limitations and take on more responsibilities in multidisciplinary tumor boards and frozen sections.
+Residents independently work up their cases with acceptable limitations and take on more responsibilities in multidisciplinary tumor boards, frozen sections, and training junior residents.
+PGY-4 residents spend three four-week blocks in surgical pathology subspecialties.

-The cytopathology and autopsy four-week rotations grant the resident similar graduated responsibilities.
-A four-week blood bank rotation and hematology rotations are excellent opportunities for PGY-4 residents to work in these laboratories as junior attendings in a lab director capacity.
+The cytopathology and autopsy four-week rotations grant residents similar graduated responsibilities.
+The PGY-4 autopsy rotation is also paired with educational opportunities in pediatric pathology.
+A four-week blood bank rotation is an excellent opportunity for PGY-4 residents to work in this laboratory as junior attendings in a lab director capacity.

 Residency On-Call Schedule